melvincwng/redux/README.md

-# react-redux
+# Redux

-Learning how to use react-redux - a state management library
+Learning how to use redux - a state management library

 ## What is Redux?